07/17/2024

 You will not feel or see the radiation during treatments.
 Treatments are usually quick, and you are not radioactive after a treatment.
 The number of treatments recommended depends on the location and stage of the cancer.

-“We carefully consider each individual’s cancer and the potential benefits and side effects of radiation therapy to determine when and how to deliver it,” says Dr. Maryann Mikucki, radiation oncology, Vassar Brothers Medical Center, part of Nuvance Health.
-“If you or a loved one needs radiation therapy, it may be helpful to know that we create a personalized radiation plan for each patient based on their own anatomy which helps us reduce the risk of side effects during treatment.”
+“We carefully consider each individual’s cancer and the potential benefits and side effects of radiation therapy to determine when and how to deliver it,” said Dr. Maryann Mikucki, radiation oncology, Vassar Brothers Medical Center, part of Nuvance Health.
+“If you or a loved one needs radiation therapy, it may be helpful to know that we create a personalized radiation plan for each patient based on your anatomy, which helps us reduce the risk of side effects during treatment.”